Sixth National Government of New Zealand: Coalition negotiations

 The ACT party had proposed a referendum on the principles of the Treaty of Waitangi, something that gained media attention during the election campaign.
 The referendum was a negotiation issue for the incoming government.
 The referendum idea drew criticism from Green Party co-leader James Shaw, Labour MP Willie Jackson, and former Prime Minister and National MP Jim Bolger, who expressed concerns that it would antagonise Māori people and provoke violence.

 NZ First and ACT both expressed disagreement with National's proposed 15% tax on foreign house buyers, a key component of its tax policy which was estimated to raise NZ$740 million a year.

 On 13 November, Luxon said he was unlikely to go to the 2023 APEC summit in the United States due to prioritising a government coalition.
 Instead, the outgoing Trade Minister Damien O'Connor represented New Zealand at the summit.

 On 15 November, Luxon, Seymour and Peters met at Pullman Hotel's boardroom in Auckland.
-It was the first time the three leaders had met in person since the election.
+It was the first time the three of them had met together in person since the election.

 On 20 November, Luxon said that National had reached an agreement on policy positions with ACT and New Zealand First, but Peters said that it was an "assumption" to say that a policy agreement had been reached, and Seymour said "that Luxon had maybe had too many Weet-Bix that day".
 Seymour also opined that ACT as the second largest party in the coalition should hold the position of Deputy Prime Minister and have more ministerial portfolios than NZ First.
 That same day, the three parties entered into talks about allocating cabinet ministerial positions.
 On 21 November, Luxon met with Seymour to discuss ministerial portfolios.